Support schools and community projects by teaching educational activities and developing the children’s communication

 Join the Pod Volunteer team and support the underfunded and understaffed schools in need!

-You will teach in either the town or in the more rural, traditional villages on the edge of the town in primary and secondary schools; the children are aged 6-15 years.
-You will primarily be involved in teaching English classes but may also have an opportunity to teach other lessons such as sports, music, art and sometimes other academic subjects such as maths, science or geography.
-Past volunteers have been involved in a range of activities including given singing and music lessons in the schools, finger painting, creating a pop-up story book, dance workshops and producing plays.
+Volunteers will help at a school working with children who are aged between 6-15 years.
+You will primarily be involved in teaching English classes but may also have an opportunity to teach other lessons such as sports, art, maths, science or geography.
+Past volunteers have been involved in a range of activities including singing and music lessons in the schools, finger painting, creating a pop-up story book, dance workshops and producing plays.

-Local teachers are encouraged to participate in the volunteer classes so that they can help and learn, but this is often not the case, so you should be prepared to handle a class on their own.
-Acting as a good example, simply showing up every day, being positive and offering to share your time and energy is a wonderful thing to share with the children and the teachers.
-Experienced teachers may also want to provide some training with local teachers.
-The schools provide a very rewarding experience and there is a true need for volunteers, however it can be a very challenging environment.
-Volunteers provide additional lessons at the understaffed and underfunded schools and never replace local teachers.
+Local teachers are encouraged to participate in the volunteer classes so that they can help and learn, but this is often not the case, so you should be prepared to handle a class on your own.
+The schools provide a very rewarding experience and there is a true need for volunteers as they provide additional lessons at the understaffed and underfunded schools and never replace local teachers.